Available now! The Time Eater Mystery/Adventure Novel for Young Teens

 There was nothing in her eyes.
 Coal chips.
 The life pressed out of them.
 I froze.
 I needed her to trust me.
 “It’s okay,” I repeated, forcing myself not to look away.

 I whipped the photo from my pocket and pushed it at her.
 “Is this the man you saw, two weeks ago?
-With the equipment?”
+With the digging equipment?”

 She stared at Leakey.
 Then forced her nervous lip-nibbling into a smirk.
 She glanced at the photo I was trying to hold steady in front of her.
 The smirk gained confidence.
 She stood straighter.